-Performance Expectations generate Assessment Items Items place cognitive that elicit demands on students.
-These cognitive demands Student can be used as tools Responses for designing items and interpreting that are interpreted student responses. as evidence of What Students Know and Can Do in Science
+Performance Expectations generate Assessment Items Items place that elicit cognitive demands on students.
+These Student cognitive demands Responses can be used as tools for designing items and interpreting that are interpreted student responses. as evidence of What Students Know and Can Do in Science